Blue Bird Vision: 2008–2014

 For the 2008 model year, Blue Bird made a number of updates to the Vision.
 While the bus body itself remained unchanged, the hood design saw an extensive redesign.
 To increase space and improve engine cooling required for lower-emissions engines, the sharply angled hood was replaced by a more aerodynamic design that offered a larger grille.
-In another move, the hood design also moved the Blue Bird emblem from the back of the hood sides directly onto the grille.
+The hood design also moved the Blue Bird emblem from the back of the hood sides directly onto the grille.
 Several changes to the Vision would reflect the connection of Blue Bird to Volvo in the early 2000s; rather than sourcing parts from the All American, the 2008 Vision would source a number of parts from Volvo trucks (headlights, steering column, and instrument cluster).
 Along with the traditional manual and air-powered service doors, an electric-powered service door became an option.

 As Blue Bird unveiled the Vision in November 2006, the company also previewed a prototype Type C bus using the same chassis.
 The Blue Bird EC-72 was designed as a school bus with a lower production cost than the Vision, primarily through the simplification of its overall design and lack of customization.
 28 prototypes were produced, but the EC-72 has yet to enter full-scale production.

 In 2009, the Vision became the first factory-produced school bus equipped with a propane-fueled powertrain.
 In place of the diesel engine, the propane-fueled version used a GM 8.1L Vortec V8 engine with a propane system developed by CleanFuel USA.
 Previous school buses fueled by propane were aftermarket conversions (typically of the Chevrolet/GMC B series bus chassis).
-As Caterpillar ended on-road engine production, the C9 diesel was discontinued at the end of the model year.
+As Caterpillar ended on-road engine production, the C7 diesel was discontinued at the end of the model year.
+Only a handful of 2nd Gen Bluebird Visions remain with the C7.

 For 2011, Blue Bird made several detail changes to the Vision.
 On the outside, the exterior design of the rub rails was changed slightly.
 To increase parts commonality with the All American, the Vision was given the instrument cluster and steering column introduced with the newly redesigned All American D3.
 The propane-fuel Vision saw major changes related to its powertrain.
 Following the discontinuation of the GM 8.1L V8 in 2010, Blue Bird began a partnership with both Ford Motor Company and ROUSH CleanTech.
 The end result of the partnership was the propane Vision equipped with a 362 hp Ford 6.8L V10 and Ford 6-speed automatic transmission.

 In 2013, a detail change saw the deletion of the namesake Safety View™ Vision Panel forward of the entry door.